If you’re new to woodworking, you may not always know when it’s the best time to use a spade bit, Forstner, hole saw, or a carbide burr.

 - Fairly expensive

 Now that you understand the basic features of these four tools, it should be easy to figure out when and how to utilize them.

 Are you hoping for a quick, efficient cut, and you’re not particularly worried about how neat it may be?
 In that case, the spade bit is your best choice.

 Alternatively, do you want to make a smooth, complete hole?
 In addition, would you like that hole to be a few inches in diameter?
 The hole saw is the way to go.

-Finally, do you want to make a smooth hole with a flat bottom?
+Do you want to make a smooth hole with a flat bottom?
 And are you not in too much of a hurry to get the job done?
 The Forstner is the one you want to choose.

-Each of these three tools has a place in your toolbox, and by understanding their unique purposes, you can make the most of them.
+Each of these tools has a place in your toolbox, and by understanding their unique purposes, you can make the most of them.